DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cytolytic vaginosis has been diagnosed when there is an overgrowth of the lactobacilli.
 It has been suggested that they can irritate the cells that make up the vaginal lining, causing them to break up.
 The damaged or fragmented cells are then shed with the normal vaginal secretions.

 Many women with cytolytic vaginosis are unaware of it.
 It may be reported after a vaginal swab or cervical smear.
 It has been associated with the following symptoms:

-These symptoms are similar to those of vaginal thrush.
+Symptoms are similar to those of vaginal thrush.
 Like thrush, they have been reported to get worse in the second half of the menstrual cycle.
-However, it cytolytic vaginosis, high vaginal swabs do not culture the yeast that causes thrush, Candida albicans, and topical antifungal and oral antifungal agents are not effective.
-The vaginal pH is acidic (3.3 to 5.5).
+However, in cytolytic vaginosis, high vaginal swabs do not culture the yeast that causes thrush, Candida albicans, and topical antifungal and oral antifungal agents are not effective.

-If cytolytic vaginosis is diagnosed, no specific treatment is required.
+If cytolytic vaginosis is diagnosed, no specific treatment is required if there are no symptoms.
 Antifungal medications should be discontinued.

 Some women find it helpful to use pads instead of tampons for menstruation.